Dynamical Landscape and Multistability of a Climate Model: Introduction

 \subsection{Global Stability Properties of the Climate System}

+The current astronomical configuration of Earth supports the present day Warm (W) climate, and a frozen one, termed Snowball (SB), which exhibits global glaciation, extremely low temperatures and limited climatic variability.
+Geological and paleomagnetic evidence suggests that during the Neoproterozoic era (in particular around 630 and 715 million years ago), the Earth exhibited at least two major long lasting global glaciation periods, thus entering twice into the snowball climate state \cite{Pierrehumbert2011,Hoffman1998}.
+Simple energy balance models are able to reproduce the associated multistability of the climate system \cite{Budyko1969,sellers1969,Ghil1976}, which is mainly affected by the so-called ice-albedo feedback.
+The importance of such a mechanism is confirmed by studies of higher complexity models \cite{Lewis2007,Lucarini2010,Abbot2011,Pierrehumbert2011,Lucarini2017b}.

-The climate system features multistability both globally and locally, and is characterized by critical transitions among stable states.
-Such transitions are often termed tipping points in the geophysical community.
-Examples of geographically localized phenomena affecting the climate system featuring such a behaviour -- the so-called tipping elements \cite{Lenton2008} -- include the dieback of the Amazon forest \cite{Boers2017}, the shut-down of the thermohaline circulation of the Atlantic ocean \cite{Rahmstorf2005}, the methane release resulting from the melting of the permafrost \cite{Walter2006}, and the collapse of the atmospheric circulation regime associated to the Indian monsoon \cite{Levermann2009}; all of which can be seen as local features of multistability.
+If we now focus on the current climate or the climate of the recent past (thus within the W state), the Earth is well-known to feature further elements of multistability associated with critical transitions among stable states.
+Examples of geographically localized phenomena affecting the climate system featuring such a behaviour -- the so-called tipping elements \cite{Lenton2008} -- include the dieback of the Amazon forest \cite{Boers2017}, the shut-down of the thermohaline circulation of the Atlantic ocean \cite{Rahmstorf2005}, the methane release resulting from the melting of the permafrost \cite{Walter2006}, and the collapse of the atmospheric circulation regime associated to the Indian monsoon \cite{Levermann2009}.
 A critical transition taking place for one climatic subsystem may trigger the tipping of another element: this is the phenomenon of so-called cascading tipping points \cite{Steffen2018,Klose2020}.

-However, when considering the Earth system macroscopically as a whole, a remarkable example of a radical critical transition can be found among at least two possible steady climatic states \cite{Budyko1969,sellers1969,Ghil1976}.
-Indeed, the current astronomical configuration of Earth supports the present day Warm (W) climate, and a frozen one, termed Snowball (SB), which exhibits global glaciation, extremely low temperatures and limited climatic variability \cite{Lucarini2010,Lucarini2017b}.
-Geological and paleomagnetic evidence suggests that during the Neoproterozoic era (in particular around 630 and 715 million years ago), the Earth exhibited at least two major long lasting global glaciation periods, thus entering twice into the snowball climate state \cite{Pierrehumbert2011,Hoffman1998}.
-Similarly, numerical models of exoplanets suggest the existence of many more stable climates depending on the precise parameters, such as for example 5 co-existing climate regimes on aquaplanets~\cite{Brunetti2019}.